massquantity/LibRecommender/docs/source/tutorial.rst

 ``{"wide": 0.01, "deep": 3e-4}``.
 For other model hyper-parameters, see API reference of :class:`~libreco.algorithms.WideDeep`.

+In this example we treat all the samples in data as positive samples, and perform negative sampling.
+This is a standard procedure for "implicit data".

 .. code:: python3

     from libreco.algorithms import WideDeep